kdm9/axe/docs/usage.rst

 format is dependent on barcoding mode, and is described further in the sections below.
 If a header is present, the header line must start with either `Barcode` or ``barcode``, or it will be interpreted as a barcode line, leading to a parsing error.
-Please ensure that the software used to produce the barcode uses ASCII encoding, and does not insert a Byte-order Mark (BoM) as many text editors can silently use alternate encoding schemes.
-I recommend the use of `LibreOffice Calc <www.libreoffice.org>`_ (part of a free and open source office suite) to generate barcode tables; Microsoft Excel can also be used.
+Any line starting with ';' or '#' is ignored, allowing comments to be added in line with barcodes.
+Please ensure that the software used to produce the barcode uses ASCII encoding, and does not insert a Byte-order Mark (BoM) as many text editors can silently use Unicode-based encoding schemes.
+I recommend the use of
+`LibreOffice Calc <www.libreoffice.org>`_ (part of a free and open source office suite) to generate barcode tables; Microsoft Excel can also be used.